jolution/le-checkout-jira/README.md

 We are excited to announce the start of the unification of [LeCheckout for Jira](https://github.com/jolution/le-checkout-jira) and [LeCheckout for GitHub](https://github.com/jolution/le-checkout-github).
 This consolidation aims to provide a unified and enhanced experience for users managing both Jira issues and GitHub repositories.

 By bringing these two extensions together, we offer a seamless experience across both platforms, ensuring consistency and reducing the need for multiple installations.
-For more details and ongoing discussions, please visit our [GitHub Discussions](https://github.com/jolution/le-checkout/discussions).

 ### 🚀 Upcoming Features